ayatmarzie/ayatmarzie.github.io/README.md

 #Honors and Awards

-\begin{itemize}- Ranked in the top 10% among all undergraduate students of computer science major in 2018.
+- Ranked in the top 10% among all undergraduate students of computer science major in 2018.

 - Ranked in the top 10% among more than 144,000 participants of National Universities Entrance Exam in 2018.